 Seumas Gagne and Christine Traxler, longtime colaborators in Irish and Scottish music, are looking forward to welcoming friends old and new to this exciting new evolution of Camping Cèilidh!
 Christine's focus in Irish dance tunes is as deep as Seumas' in Scottish Gaelic songs so you're guaranteed a well rounded musical celebration.

 Group Camp Site

-We will be booking the group camp site at Deception Pass State Park (hopefully) which can host around 40 people.
+We have booked the group camp site at Deception Pass State Park which can host around 40 people.
 It is on the eastern shore of Cranberry lake, so a little further removed from the ocean, but also far removed from the rest of the camp sites.
 Read more about Deception Pass and the group camp site.